ShihaoWang/Contact-Transition-Tree/README.md

 ### Dependencies
 Package compilation requres:
 * [Klampt](https://github.com/krishauser/Klampt): An open-source, cross-platform software package for robot modeling, simulating, planning, optimization, and visualization.
 * [trajOptLib](https://gitlab.oit.duke.edu/gt70/trajOptLib) : A library for trajectory optimization using direct transcription approach.
-(This package replies on [SNOPT](https://github.com/snopt) or [IPOPT](https://github.com/coin-or/Ipopt) and please have at least one of these two solvers ready to use this package.)
+(This package relies on [SNOPT](https://github.com/snopt) and please have this solver ready to use this package.)

 >You need to follow the installation instruction of these two dependencies to make use of this _contact transition tree optimization_ package.